-All documents submitted in this phase of the procedure must be either original documents or, if no original, certified by a Lawyer or a Notary Public and duly authenticated by apostille in accordance with the provisions of the Hague Convention.
+All documents submitted in this phase of the Identity Malta Vetting procedure must be either original documents or, if not original, certified by a Lawyer or a Notary Public and duly authenticated by apostille in accordance with the provisions of the Hague Convention.
 Should the jurisdiction of the applicant not be party to the Hague Convention, the document must be validated by a Maltese consular or diplomatic representation.

 The following contributions are required as a minimum in order to be able to qualify as an eligible applicant: